Brian Agler

-Brian Agler (born August 2, 1958) is an American women's professional basketball coach.
-He previously coached the Dallas Wings from 2019 to 2020.
-He also had previously been head coach of the Seattle Storm and the Los Angeles Sparks, each of whom he led to a championship in 2010 and 2016 respectively.
+Brian Agler (born August 2, 1958) is an American college athletics administrator and former women's basketball coach.
+He is the athletic director at Wittenberg University in Springfield, Ohio, a position he has held since 2021.
+Agler served as head coach of the Dallas Wings of the Women's National Basketball Association (WNBA) from 2019 to 2020.
+He had previously been head coach of the Seattle Storm and the Los Angeles Sparks, each of whom he led to a WNBA championship, in 2010 and 2016, respectively.
 During his coaching career, Agler has guided young stars like Candace Parker, Nneka Ogwumike, Alana Beard, Skylar Diggins-Smith, Tayler Hill, Liz Cambage, Megan Gustafson, and Arike Ogunbowale.

 Early years

-Agler attended college at Wittenberg University in Ohio, where he cheered on the Tigers win the 1977 Division III NCAA Championship as a point guard.
+Agler attended college at Wittenberg University in Ohio, where he won the 1977 Division III NCAA Championship as a point guard.
 He graduated in 1980.
 He received his master's degree in education from Pittsburg State University in 1985.